Syntax-Programmer/Syntax-Programmer/README.md

 - 💞️ I’m looking to collaborate on Python and C repos
 - 📫 How to reach me anand6308anand@gmail.com,
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am self taught
+- ⚡ Fun fact: I like to write everything from scratch no Libs used.

 <!---
 Syntax-Programmer/Syntax-Programmer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.